jhabriel/jhabriel.github.io/index.md

 ---
  layout: page
-title: "Welcome"
+ title: "Welcome!"
  ---

-## This will be the home page

-yeaaahh

-## Hello
+ Hi, and welcome to my humble webpage.
+Here, you will find my CV, a list of my publications (with links), my past and ongoing research projects, and some information about my teaching activites.
+I'm also looking for students (more info [here](call4students.md)!).